-The following question was submitted to John Roska, an attorney/writer whose weekly newspaper column, "The Law Q&A," runs in the Champaign News Gazette.
+The following question was submitted to John Roska, a lawyer/writer whose weekly newspaper column, "The Law Q&A," runs in the Champaign News Gazette.

 The main argument in favor of our American Rule is really an argument against the English Rule: a loser-pays system discourages people from going to court.
-The American Rule takes the position that having each side pay their own attorney fees, win or lose, is the best way to keep the courthouse door open to all.
+The American Rule takes the position that having each side pay their own lawyer fees, win or lose, is the best way to keep the courthouse door open to all.

 As with any good rule, the American Rule has exceptions.
 Those are when a contract or a law shifts fees to the other side.

 Shifting fees by contract is OK because it’s done by agreement.
-A party may not have been aware of a fee-shifting term, or negotiated over it, but if they signed something that says they’ll pay the other sides attorney fees, they’re bound by it.
+A party may not have been aware of a fee-shifting term, or negotiated over it, but if they signed something that says they’ll pay the other sides lawyer fees, they’re bound by it.

-It’s also possible for one party to be ordered to pay the other’s attorney fees as a punishment for doing something frivolous or in bad faith.
+It’s also possible for one party to be ordered to pay the other’s lawyer fees as a punishment for doing something frivolous or in bad faith.
 But sanctions like that are rare, and then only apply to the objectionable part of the case, rather than the whole thing.